New Releases by Georges Simenon

 After the death of Oscar Donadieu, a wealthy shipbuilder and tyrannical patriarch, his family begins to disintegrate, a process enchanced by the arrival of ambitious, angry Phillipe Dargens.

-Maigret and the Pickpocket
+Maigret and the Fortuneteller

-Maigret and the Pickpocket
+Maigret and the Fortuneteller

 Madame Maigret's Own Case